Civic Platform: Opposition (2015–2023)

 In the 2015 parliamentary election, PO came in second place, after PiS, achieving 24.09% of the popular vote, 138 out of 460 seats in the Sejm, and 34 out of 100 seats in the Senate.
 In the 2018 local elections, PO achieved 26.97% of the votes, coming second after PiS.
 In the 2019 European elections, PO participated in the European Coalition electoral alliance which achieved 38.47%, coming second after PiS.
 On 1 October 2023, it held The Million Hearts march in Warsaw.

 Return to power (2023–2025) and unification

 The Civic Platform returned to power in a coalition with the Polish People's Party, Poland 2050 and New Left in the 2023 parliamentary election.

-In October 2025, the party announed its plans to merge into a new party with two of its smaller coalition partners, Modern and Polish Initiative.
+In October 2025, the party announced its plans to merge into a new party with two of its smaller coalition partners, Modern and Polish Initiative.
 The unification convention was held on 25 October 2025, where the three parties merged into a single party known as the Civic Coalition.
 Some members of the 2018 electoral alliance Civic Coalition, such as the Greens, opted to remain a separate party.
 The leader of the new party became Donald Tusk, and the new party is to complete its leadership election on 26 January 2026.
 The creation of Civic Coalition marked the dissolution of the Civic Platform.